eliahburns/trading_system/README.md

-I've included a file of a circular buffer implementation of mine, a header file, *buffer_types.hpp*, that defines types of different buffers to be used between specific components of the trading system, and another header file, *ipc_messages.hpp*, that has various messages define that used between producers and consumers passing messages between each other using a given circular buffer.
+I've included a file of a circular buffer implementation of mine, a header file, *buffer_types.hpp*, that defines types of different buffers to be used between specific components of the trading system, and another header file, *ipc_messages.hpp*, that has various messages defined that are used between producers and consumers passing messages between each other using a given circular buffer.

 ## Requirements

-Currently, everything should be self contained in this directory except for MongoDB.
+Currently, everything should be self contained in this directory except for MongoDB and the Catch unit testing framework.
 If you want to clone this repository and run the tests you need to have this installed.
-If you look in *CMakeLists.txt* you will see there are paths defined where these are located on my Linux machine--you may have to modify these in order compile this project, as well.
-I'm considering removing this to make it easier to run the unit tests, but doing so would eliminate all examples of logging events with the trading system.
+If you look in *CMakeLists.txt* you will see there are paths defined where these are located on my Linux machine--you may need to modify these in order compile this project, as well.
+I'm considering removing MongoDB to make it easier to run the unit tests, but doing so would eliminate all examples of logging events with the trading system unless I write or include a method for logging to binary files.